cheezzzed/wd3_week3_homework-demo/readme.md

 3. Switch out social media icons with FontAwesome Icons.

-4. Bonus point if you are able to lazy-load one background-image and are able to get page load under 500KB.
+4. Bonus points if you are able to lazy-load one background-image and are able to get page load under 500KB.

 5. Feel free to change up the design and make it more you.